Frederick S. Pardee School of Global Studies

 The Pardee School offers undergraduate majors and minors through the College of Arts & Sciences and graduate degrees and certificates through the Graduate School of Arts & Sciences.

-With over 800 undergraduates, the Pardee School is a substantial and diverse center of global and international education within a liberal arts and sciences framework and, with its 125 graduate students, it offers one of the largest graduate international affairs programs in the United States.
+With 800 undergraduates, the Pardee School is a substantial and diverse center of global and international education within a liberal arts and sciences framework and, with its 100 graduate students, it offers one of the largest graduate international affairs programs in the United States.
 Pardee School degree programs offer a special blend of academic and practical applications, a deep commitment to interdisciplinarity, opportunities for serious study of relevant languages and study abroad, and a multidisciplinary curriculum that enhances students’ holistic knowledge of global and transnational affairs.

 Undergraduates in the Pardee School include students enrolled for the BA in the College of Arts & Sciences who choose to pursue any of the school’s five majors: International Relations with a variety of emphases, Asian Studies, European Studies, Latin American Studies, or Middle East & North Africa Studies.
 Pardee minors are also available to all Boston University undergraduates in the aforementioned areas and in African Languages & Literatures, African Studies, Muslim Societies, and Muslim Cultures.